-When performing operations that need to use any unrobust individually addressed management frame described in Table 12-11a, if management frame protection is negotiated and both STAs set the EDP Robust Individually Addressed Management Frame Support subfield in the RSNXE that they transmit to 1, the STAs shall
+When performing operations that need to use any (#1412)individually addressed Management(#1411) frame that is not robust(#1412) described in Table 12-11a, if management frame protection is negotiated and both STAs set the EDP Robust Individually Addressed Management Frame Support subfield in the RSNXE that they transmit to 1, the STAs shall

-use the corresponding robust individually addressed management frame described in Table 12-11a instead of the unrobust individually addressed management frame and
+use the corresponding robust individually addressed Management(#1411) frame described in Table 12-11a instead of the (#1412)individually addressed Management(#1411) frame that is not robust(#1412) and

-discard any unrobust individually addressed management frame described in Table 12-11a from the peer STA, with which management frame protection is negotiated.
+discard any (#1412)individually addressed Management(#1411) frame that is not robust(#1412) described in Table 12-11a from the peer STA, with which management frame protection is negotiated.

-If management frame protection is not negotiated or the EDP Robust Individually Addressed Management Frame Support subfield in the RSNXE by either STA is set to 0, the STAs shall not use any robust individually addressed frame described in Table 12-11a.
+If management frame protection is not negotiated or RSNXE is not included by either STA(#1415) or the EDP Robust Individually Addressed Management Frame Support subfield in the RSNXE from(#1415) either STA is set to 0, the STAs shall not use any robust individually addressed Management(#1411) frame described in Table 12-11a.

-EDP robust individually addressed Beamforming/CSI/CQI frame and its corresponding unrobust individually addressed Beamforming/CSI/CQI frame
+EDP robust individually addressed Beamforming/CSI/CQI frame and its corresponding (#1412)individually addressed Beamforming/CSI/CQI frame that is not robust(#1412)